20 Feb 9 key questions you need to ask when buying a house

 Is there any patchy roofing or brickwork?

-It’s not unusual for properties to need a couple of roof tiles or bricks replacing from time to time.
+It’s not unusual for homeowners to need to replace a couple of roof tiles from time to time.
 But, if the vendor can’t provide a good reason (and, ideally, paperwork) for the building works, ask yourself if they could be patching up a serious issue.
+A thorough inspection is recommended to determine what kind of repairs will be needed.

 Are there any access issues?